Relation as the Essence of Existence

 <dnr:entity id="E11" type="RelativeKGroup">

-<dnr:attribute name="description" value="Relative K-groups associated with a ring and an ideal." />
+<dnr:attribute name="description" value="Relative K-groups for a ring and an ideal."/>

 </dnr:entity>